spiffaz/MongoAtlas/modules/mongodb_atlas/README.md

 }
 ```

-In this example, we have used multiple modules to create MongoDB Atlas resources, configure network peering, and integrate with Datadog for monitoring.
+In this example, multiple modules are used to create MongoDB Atlas resources, configure network peering, and integrate with Datadog for monitoring.

 ## Variables